powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### maxSlackBusCount
 Number of slack buses to be selected.
-Setting a value above 1 can help convergence on very large networks with large initial imbalances, where it might be difficult to find a single slack with sufficient branches connected and able to absorb or evacuate the slack power.
+Setting a value above 1 can help convergence on very large networks with large initial imbalances, where it might be difficult to find a single slack with sufficient branches connected and able to absorb or evacuate the slack power.<br>
 The default value is `1`.

 ### slackBusesIds